Renewing Expiring Local Funding for Town Services

 Renewing Funding for Local Needs

-The Town of San Anselmo is currently considering placing a measure on the November 2022 ballot to renew the current ½ cent sales tax and potentially increase the rate to one cent.
+The Town of San Anselmo has placed Measure J (see: San Anselmo Municipal Election Nov 8, 2022 for more information) on the November 8, 2022 ballot to renew the current ½ cent sales tax and increase the rate to one cent.
 This would provide approximately $2.4 million in locally controlled funding that could be used to:

 - Repair potholes and maintain streets